Skip to Main Content

 Find healthy ways to manage emotions

-You may have a range of emotions — shock, fear, uncertainty, guilt, grief, jealousy, anger, sadness, worry — these are all normal.
 Try to name what you are feeling and allow yourself to feel that emotion.
 Then, use coping strategies to help you manage that specific feeling.

 • Express your emotions in creative ways such as writing, drawing, photography, or music.

-• Use humor – try to find something to make you laugh each day.
+• Use humor.
+Try to find something to make you laugh each day.

-• Stay active – go for a walk, practice yoga, or do other physical activities regularly.
+• Stay active.
+Go for a walk, practice yoga, or do other physical activities regularly.

-Maintain relationships and get support
+Maintain relationships and find support

 • Let your friends and family know whether you want to talk about your illness.
 Tell them what you want them to know.